Multipartite entanglement measures: a review: GME measures

 where the concavity of the geometric mean function defined on the convex set with all the variables ranging from 0 to 1 is employed, which can be easily proven with the Mahler's inequality.
 In fact, any multivariable concave function of bipartite entanglement monotones preserve the monotonicity.

 GBC is the product of bipartite entanglement monotones with an exponential order $c(\alpha)$ specified by the number of possible bipartitions.
 However, the exponential order can be further improved.
 The square root of the product of all the bipartite concurrences of a three-qubit pure state is also proven to be an entanglement monotone \cite{PhysRevA.107.032405}, which improves the exponential order in GBC from $1/3$ to $1/2$.
 Also, it can be generalized to any pure $N$-qubit state as the product of all the bipartite concurrences to the order of $1/2^{N-2}$.
+Moreover, it is found that the negativity is exactly equal to the geometric mean of bipartite concurrences for the three-qubit pure states, although the negativity is always less than or equal to the latter for three-qubit mixed states~\cite{PhysRevA.107.052403}.